Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Features

 This section contains some of the features this project contains:
-* The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a sihn up button for a 7 day free trial.
+* The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a sign up button for a 7 day free trial.
+* Scrolling down to a short paragraph, the an image carosel
 * Scrolling down there are three sections with a short paragraoh on the benefits of Weigh lifting, Fitness in general and nutrition.
-* I have added a static image of some sun shining through trees, my thoughts were calming and hopeful in worrying times.
-* I have added 3 images of young 'happy' children and some bullet point of tips to keep children happy.
-* Further down is more information on the signs of mental health issues to look for and how to support.
-* Then a couple of meditation videos and wellbeing tips to watch so assist the user and their child.
-* Some helpful links to other sites including an online chat room for like minded people, to book therapy sessions and general help.
-* Ending the website with a simple contact form and links to our social media platforms to keep in contact or follow us.
+* Followed by a footer.
+* There are 5 additional pages a 'Find Us' page with a map and contact details
+* A meet the trainers page with 3 sections and bio's of 3 personal trainers
+* A drop down menu of 3 addditional pages of classes, with a small description and a timetable of tehse clasess

 ## Technologies